colonyos/colonies/docs/CLI.md

 +------------------------------------------------------------------+----------+
 ```

-## Register a new Colony Executor
+## Add a new Executor
-Only the colony owner is allowed to register a new Colony Executor.
+Only the colony owner is allowed to add a new executor.

 ```json
 {